voten-co/voten/readme.md

 ## Contributing

 Thank you for considering contributing to the Voten.
 To encourage active collaboration, Voten strongly encourages pull requests, not just bug reports.
+[Voten's Slack channel](https://join.slack.com/t/voten/shared_invite/MjMzMTQxMzM4MDM2LTE1MDM5OTQ0NjEtMWRiMDhiZTY2Yg) is created for developers to discuss Voten development concerns.
 If you have an idea(and not the code for it) you may contact us either with the info@voten.co email address or submit it to [/c/votendev](https://voten.co/c/votendev) channel.

 ## Coding Style